MonashDeepNeuron/edu-handbook/src/Welcome.md

 Within Education, you'll learn how to clearly articulate technical concepts relating to AI and HPC, alongside the tangential skills necessary to do so in an engaging, exciting way.

+## Why does Education at MDN Exist?

+In recognition that AI has become a major forefront in our future, MDN Education aims to provide the important skills of AI literacy and comprehension to all and prepare them in coexisting with AI.

+This, we believe, underpins the team’s importance and the immense responsibility they shoulder in leading the future generation.

 ## Education Training

 ### What is all this and what is it for?